pcamus/Educational-boards/Arduino_therm/software/therm_loop_sim/README.md

 In this example simulation values are given one by one in the code (you need to recompile for each simulation).

-This will be replaced by values in a vector.
+This will be replaced with values in a vector.